hlakokabelo/SetUp-Projects/ReadMe.md

+# SetUp-Projects

+## Description
-As a student assistant.
-I was tasked with marking weekly practicals, so I would have to download and unzip about 20 pracs.
+As a student assistant, I was tasked with marking around 20 weekly practicals.
+Each practical was submitted as a zipped file that had to be manually extracted.
-I created this software to do the unzipping for me, and to remove certain configuration files that were automatically created by eclipse.
-These files would then be replaced by my files, so that eclipse has configuration files that work on my PC.
+To streamline the process, I developed **setup-projects**, a tool that:

+- Unzips multiple practicals at once
+- Removes Eclipse-generated configuration files
+- Replaces them with standardized configuration files to ensure compatibility with my development environment